James-Chapman/test-rails-plugin/README.md

-# test-rails-plugin
+# testrail-plugin
-Jenkins plugin to integrate with test-rails
+Jenkins plugin to integrate with TestRail